Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

 \subsubsection{PIRBFNN with adaptively added neurons}

 After that, to speed up the convergence rate of the PIRBFNN for effectively solving the option pricing problem \eqref{1DB-S}-\eqref{1Dboundary} without overfitting, we apply a PDE residual-based refinement scheme to dynamically increase the number of RBF hidden neurons during the learning process.
-While maintaining the learning rate unchanged, we first initialize the PIRBFNN with $N = 650$ RBF neurons and train the network on the previous training points.
-Subsequently, by utilizing the adaptive learning algorithm proposed in the preceding section, a total of $100$ additional RBF neurons are incrementally introduced to the hidden layer with $m = 50$ newly added neuron centres from $s = 1000$ randomly generated points within the solution domain at every $k = 100$th iteration. $w$ and $\epsilon$ are set to $128$ and $10^{-6}$, respectively, as the checking parameters for iteration termination.
+While maintaining the learning rate unchanged, we first initialize the PIRBFNN with $N = 350$ RBF neurons and train the network on the previous training points.
+Subsequently, by utilizing the adaptive learning algorithm proposed in the preceding section, a total of $200$ additional RBF neurons are incrementally introduced to the hidden layer with $m = 50$ newly added neuron centres from $s = 1000$ randomly generated points within the solution domain at every $k = 50$th iteration. $w$ and $\epsilon$ are set to $48$ and $2\times10^{-6}$, respectively, as the checking parameters for iteration termination.
 Based on the same testing points utilized in the above experiment, Fig. \ref{fig:Adaptive training} depicts the variations in the training loss values and testing error values over iterations during the adaptive learning process, represented by the blue and red curves, respectively.
 Despite the spiky fluctuations in the training process caused by the initialization of newly introduced trainable parameters when increasing the number of neuron centres, the network quickly stabilized as the iterative optimization progressed.
-Compared to Fig. \ref{fig:singleseedRBFneuron} (a) and (b), it is evident that with a final network size of only $750$ RBF neurons, the same level of accuracy in terms of RMSE can be achieved at the $282th$ iteration when the training terminates.
+Compared to Fig. \ref{fig:singleseedRBFneuron} (a) and (b), it is evident that with a final network size of only $550$ RBF neurons, the same level of accuracy in terms of RMSE can be achieved at the $250th$ iteration when the training terminates.
+Without compromising accuracy, the number of iterations required for convergence as well as the overall training time have been effectively reduced.
 This observation validates that simultaneously fine-tuning the network parameters while optimizing the network structure can enhance the computational accuracy and training efficiency of our PIRBFNN.